|

 They help with demolition???
 Talk about a creative solution to a growing problem.

-Plant trees, plants and shrubs that are native to your area.
+3. RESPECT the Earth and Her Inhabitants Plant trees, plants and shrubs that are native to your area.

 These are plants that have evolved over thousands of years in a particular geographic location and are suited to the environment, wind, sun rain etc for that area.
 They require less care, use less water; decrease the needs for pesticides and support birds and other wildlife in your area: www.epa.gov/greenacres/nativeplants/factsht.html.